pudly/schmopera-hugo/content/articles/the-opera-pianists-list-o-priorities.md

 categories = "How-to"
 date = "2016-05-08T13:31:00-06:00"
 lastmod = "2017-06-23T23:19:00-06:00"
-publishDate = "2016-05-09T02:03:00-06:00"
-slug = "the-opera-pianists-list-o-priorities"
-title = "The opera pianist&#039;s list o&#039; priorities"
+preamble = "Pianists, when you're playing an opera score, you're more than a master of your instrument; you are problem-solving machines.
+You solve problems with un-ergonomic orchestral reductions, with meeting someone else's tempo, and with turning 200-300 of your own pages. \n\nSimply put, playing opera scores is about keeping your priorities in check.
+We've zeroed in on three Big Priorities that seem to encompass the job of the opera pianist, and some solutions for getting through them without headaches (or ego)." publishDate = "2016-05-09T02:03:00-06:00" short_description = "Firstly, they can get hung up in all the notes, and start to drag the tempo as a result; the bigger trap actually precedes this first one, and that's spending too much time on all the notes.
+We're not suggesting you trade in fluttering scales for mashing the keys like a gorilla, but it's about picking your battles." slug = "the-opera-pianists-list-o-priorities" title = "The opera pianist&#039;s list o&#039; priorities"
 +++